shanelnumber5/341-web-design/_docs/topic-10/00-index/00-index.md

   <h2 style="text-align: center;">CSS Fonts, Decorating and Alignment</h2>
 </div>

 Moving on with CSS, this week will cover text and fonts.
-Despite being a very graphic art, the success of a good web design is usually heavily dependent on how it treats its use of written elements.
+Despite being a very graphic art, the success of a website is usually heavily dependent on how it treats its use of written elements.
 To study this, we will look at:

 - Typography
 - Choosing Fonts